PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

         addresses: [10.41.10.1]
       routes:
         - to: 10.41.10.0/24  # Local route to access devices on this subnet
           scope: link        # Scope link to restrict it to local subnet
 ```

-Two things to consider here:

-- We considered `eth0` as our ethernet channel.
+This sets `eth0` as our channel for the local Ethernet link.
-- The route for this connection is only linked locally to prevent internet access disruption over WiFi.
+Note that we only set up this locally linked route to prevent internet access disruption over WiFi.
 :::

 ### Connect the Cable